datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 ## 1. Create your Astra DB instance

 **NOTE**: if you come from Week 1, you will have your Astra DB account already: in that case, all you have to do is creating a new keyspace, called `todos`, then skip to [Section 2](#2-a-first-data-model).
-If you stick to this keyspace name, it will be ready to be used when building the application in the next weeks!
+If you stick to this keyspace name, it will be ready to be used when building the application in Weeks 3-4!

 <details><summary>Show me how to add a keyspace!</summary>
   <img src="https://github.com/datastaxdevs/bootcamp-fullstack-apps-with-cassandra/raw/main/week2-data-modelling/images/create_keyspace_todos.gif?raw=true" />